35946Published on March 24, 2023

 A black veil has just showed up over the history of mankind.
 It was the night of March 25, 1971.
 The roar of tanks broke the silence of the night.
 Millions of people in Bangladesh, then a province of Pakistan, woke up not to the chirping of birds but to the thudding sounds of bombs and bullets.
 That was the kickoff of one of the biggest genocides, led by then General Yahya Khan of Pakistan, in world history.

 All through the day, leaders of the Awami League waited for the telephone call General SGMM Peerzada had promised to make regarding the former’s proposals on a constitutional settlement from the regime.
 The call never came.

-Throughout afternoon, Pakistani army officers helicoptered across the province, signaling all army formations that they should be on standby for the imminent military operations to begin.
+Throughout the afternoon, Pakistani army officers helicoptered across the province, signalling all army formations that they should be on standby for the imminent military operations to begin.

 Soon as dusk fell, rumors about an imminent military action against the regime began to abound.
 Party colleagues and many others rushed to see Bangabandhu at his 32 Dhanmondi residence.
 For his part, the leader advised them to leave the city.
 But, he made it clear that he was going to stay, saying that, if he did, the army would raze Dhaka to the grounds.